Article •

 In the case of Urolithin A, direct supplementation with Mitopure may be a preferred method to receive the benefits of this postbiotic as few people can produce enough from diet alone.
 Mitopure provides six times the active nutrient directly to the body regardless of diet or microbiome.

 The availability of over-the-counter postbiotic supplements is still somewhat limited as we are in the early days of understanding the whole host of benefits these compounds offer.
-Recent breakthroughs have made butyrate and Urolithin A available now, but it is anticipated that in near the future a full range of postbiotics options will become important tools for supporting health and wellness.
+Recent breakthroughs have made butyrate and Urolithin A available now, but it is anticipated that in the near future, a full range of postbiotic options will become important tools for supporting health and wellness.
 If you are sold on the benefits of postbiotics, the best way to ensure you are producing them is to feed your bacterial friends their favorite foods - a variety of fiber-rich, brightly colored plants!

 Authors